 A Building Permit gives you legal permission to start construction of a building project in accordance with approved drawings and specifications.
-A Building Permit Application must be completed prior to any structure being constructed (these can be filled out at Dardanelle City Hall).
-Once the Building Permit Application is approved you will receive a permit based on the structure you are building.
-This permit shall be posted on the job site, visible from the street.
+A Building Permit Application must be completed prior to any construction on any structure begins.
+Once the Building Permit Application is approved you will receive a permit that shall be posted on the job site and, visible from the street.

 A trade permit shall be obtained prior to work on single trades involving electrical, gas, mechanical or plumbing systems.
-These permits can be filled out at City Hall.
+These permits can be obtained at City Hall.